ndowler/tripper2/memory-bank/README.md

 ## 🎉 Conclusion

-The Memory Bank is the **brain of the Tripper project**.
+The Memory Bank is the **brain of the Trailblazer project**.
 By maintaining comprehensive, up-to-date documentation, we:

 1. **Reduce onboarding time** from days to hours
 2. **Prevent knowledge loss** when team members change